Video Reasoning without Training: Abstract

 \section{Abstract}

 Video reasoning using Large Multimodal Models (LMMs) relies on costly reinforcement learning (RL) and verbose chain-of-thought, resulting in substantial computational overhead during both training and inference.
 Moreover, the mechanisms that control the thinking process in these reasoning models are very limited.
-In this paper, using entropy of the model's output as a signal, we discover that the high-quality models go through a series of \textit{micro-explorations} and \textit{micro-exploitations} which keep the reasoning process grounded (i.e., avoid excessive randomness while the model is exploring or thinking through an answer).
-We further observe that once this ``thinking'' process is over, more accurate models demonstrate a better convergence by reducing the entropy significantly via a final exploitation phase (i.e., a more certain convergence towards a solution trajectory).
-We then use these novel, theoretically-grounded insights to tune the model's behavior directly at inference, without using any RL or supervised fine-tuning.
-Specifically, during inference, our proposed approach called \ours{} (\underline{V}ideo-\underline{Reason}) adapts the value cache of the LMM via a few optimization steps on a small, trainable controller using an entropy-based objective, i.e., no supervision from any dataset or RL is necessary.
-This tuning improves the model's micro-exploration and exploitation behavior during inference.
-Our experiments show that our proposed method achieves significant improvements over the base instruction-tuned models across several video reasoning datasets, narrowing the gap with RL-trained models to within \textbf{0.6\%} average accuracy without any training, while offering massive efficiency benefits: output tokens are reduced by \textbf{58.6\%} compared to the RL model.
+In this paper, we use the entropy of the model’s output distribution as a signal to study and guide reasoning behavior.
+We discover that high-quality models exhibit a characteristic pattern of \textit{micro-exploration} and \textit{micro-exploitation} cycles, followed by a later entropy peak (i.e., longer thinking) and a lower final entropy, indicating more deliberate exploration and confident convergence (i.e., avoid excessive randomness while the model is exploring or thinking through an answer).
+We then use these novel, theoretically-grounded insights to introduce \ours{} (\underline{V}ideo-\underline{Reason}), an inference-time optimization method that adapts the value cache of the LMM through a lightweight, trainable controller.
+Our proposed controller is guided by an entropy-based objective, to tune the model's behavior directly at inference, without using any RL or supervised fine-tuning.
+Our experiments show that \ours{} significantly outperforms the base instruction-tuned models on many video reasoning datasets, narrowing the gap with RL models to within \textbf{0.6\%} accuracy on average.
+We achieve this without any training, while offering efficiency benefits: \ours{} uses \textbf{58.6\%} fewer tokens than the RL model.